Frequently Asked Questions

 Can I find out if my anaesthetist is recognised by my insurance company?

 Yes.
-Jersey Anaesthesia Group can provide Anaesthesia for all major insurers but if you are uncertain please contact Tina (+44 1534 630211).
+Jersey Anaesthesia Group can provide Anaesthesia for all major insurers but if you are uncertain please contact Maria (+44 1534 630211).

 How do I know if there is a shortfall in my fee?